j0k3r/sfDoctrineSimpleForumPlugin/README.markdown

 *max_per_page* number of posts displayed per page

-*display_avatar* If you want to display animage for each user
+*display_avatar* If you want to display an image for each user

 *avatar_method* Provide a method which will return the path of the image to display.
 This method should be defined il your app/lib/myUser.class.php file

+*upload_dir* The directory where uploaded files (for the rank system) will be uploaded.
+It will append this dir to sfConfig::get('sf_upload_dir')

 Translations
 ------------